google/cpu_features/README.md

 // use has_avx.
 ```

-`CPU_FEATURES_COMPILED_X86_AVX` is set to 1 if the compiler is instructed to use
+`CPU_FEATURES_COMPILED_X86_AVX` is set to 1 if the compiler was instructed to
-AVX, 0 otherwise.
-This allows combining compile time and runtime knowledge.
+use AVX and 0 otherwise, combining compile time and runtime knowledge.

-### Use x86 microarchitecture to reject poor hardware implementations.
+### Rejecting poor hardware implementations based on microarchitecture

+On x86, the first incarnation of a feature in a microarchitecture might not be
+the most efficient (e.g., AVX on Sandy Bridge).
+We provide a function to
+retrieve the underlying microarchitecture so you can decide whether to use it.

+Below, `has_fast_avx` is set to 1 if the CPU supports the AVX instruction
+set&mdash;but only if it's not Sandy Bridge.

 ```c
 #include "cpuinfo_x86.h"